fpapado/svg-use/README.md

 - if a CDN is used to host static assets, it gets a bit more complicated, and we need a mechanism to rewrite the URLs, to enable proxying.

+The core thesis is that the above setup is desirable in terms of its runtime characteristics, but is more tedious to set up than SVG-in-JS, due to the lack of a dedicated toolchain.

+**`@svg-use` is meant to be exactly that toolchain**, so that developers do not have to worry about the setup.

-The packages here all facilitate doing exactly the above.
-They are composable and easy to extend.
+The packages are composable and easy to extend.
 Additionally, type safety and user convenience are key; this should be as (or nearly as) convenient as SVG-in-JS.

 ### Pros and cons of this approach